brooksca3/logion_error_dataset/README.md

 # An Annotated Dataset of Errors in Premodern Greek and Baselines for Detecting Them

-This repository contains the data and code used for the paper "An Annotated Dataset of Errors in Premodern Greek and Baselines for Detecting Them".
+This repository contains the data and code used for the paper **"An Annotated Dataset of Errors in Premodern Greek and Baselines for Detecting Them"**, accepted to the **Findings of NAACL 2025**.
 The dataset and baselines provided here are designed to accelerate the discovery of real errors in premodern texts using machine learning methods.

 ## Dataset Files